Hot Spot (musical)

-Hot Spot is a musical with the book by Jack Weinstock and Willie Gilbert, lyrics by Martin Charnin, music by Mary Rodgers, and additional lyrics and music by Stephen Sondheim.
-It had a brief run on Broadway in 1963.
-The musical is a political satire.
+Hot Spot is a musical with the book by Jack Weinstock and Willie Gilbert, lyrics by Martin Charnin, and music by Mary Rodgers.
+The political satire had a brief run on Broadway in 1963 with uncredited contributions by Stephen Sondheim.

 Background

 A Peace Corps volunteer in newly independent Nigeria, Marjorie Michelmore, caused a furor because she had written a postcard on October 13, 1961, describing the primitive living conditions there.
 Nigerians were indignant, and some accused the volunteers of being American spies.
 This led to a public relations crisis for the fledgling Peace Corps.

 Production

 Hot Spot began out-of-town try-outs on February 11, 1963, at the National Theater, Washington, D.C., and on February 28 at the Shubert Theatre, Philadelphia, Pennsylvania.